uber/kraken/docs/lazy-pull-streaming-design.md

 ---

-## Per-format Kraken changes: soci vs estargz (exact)
+## Per-format Kraken changes: estargz (exact)

-The streaming read path is format-agnostic, so the **shared core is the same for both** and is already built (§2 streaming reader, §2c demand-driven fetch, §2d in-order policy, §3 Range via the registry read path).
-What differs is only the edge work each format needs **on top of** that core.
+The streaming read path is format-agnostic — a format whose chunk index rides inside the layer blob (like estargz) needs nothing extra; a format with a separate index artifact would need cross-cluster replication support, which is why that seam is kept pluggable (see Format support above and production plan §8) even though nothing implements it today.
+The **shared core is the same regardless of format** and is already built (§2 streaming reader, §2c demand-driven fetch, §2d in-order policy, §3 Range via the registry read path).

 ### estargz — Kraken core changes: none